 grated Parmesan cheese(ContainsMilk)

-While the fries are baking, finely chop the garlic (or use a garlic press).
+While the chips are baking, finely chop the garlic.
 Thinly slice the courgette into half-moons.
 Cut the broccoli into small florets, then roughly chop the stalk.
 Roughly chop the parsley leaves.

 In a large frying pan, heat a drizzle of olive oil over a medium-high heat.
 Add the courgette, broccoli and a splash of water and cook until tender, 5-6 minutes.
-Season with a pinch of salt and pepper, then transfer to a bowl and cover to keep warm.
+Season with salt and pepper, then transfer to a bowl and cover to keep warm.

-Wash the frying pan, then return to a medium heat with the butter and a drizzle of olive oil.
+Wash out and dry the frying pan, then return to a medium heat with the butter and a drizzle of olive oil.
 When the oil is hot, add the garlic and cook until fragrant, 1-2 minutes.
-Add the pure cream (see ingredients list), grated Parmesan cheese and beef stock (1/2 sachet for 2 people / 1 sachet for 4 people) and stir to combine.
+Add the longlife cream (see ingredients list), grated Parmesan cheese and beef-style stock powder (1/2 sachet for 2 people / 1 sachet for 4 people) and stir to combine.
 Reduce the heat to low and simmer until thickened slightly, 5-6 minutes.
 Stir through the parsley and any steak resting juices until combined and heated through.
 Season with pepper to taste.

 Thinly slice the steak.
-Divide the steak, fries and greens between plates.
+Divide the steak, chips and greens between plates.
 Spoon over the creamy Parmesan sauce.